-The proposed amendment to the 2021 Plan will be submitted for the approval of our shareholders at our 2023 Annual Meeting of Stockholders.
+The proposed amendment to the 2021 Plan will be submitted for the approval of our shareholders at our 2024 Annual Meeting of Stockholders.
 If the proposed amendment is not approved by the shareholders, the 2021 Plan will remain effective with respect to the number of shares of common stock originally authorized.
-Options for 930,336 shares of commons stock were issued subject to approval by the shareholders of this amendment.
-If the amendment is not approved, such options will be void.
+Options for 4,363,250 shares of commons stock were issued in December 2023 subject to approval by the shareholders of this amendment.
+If the amendment is not approved, such options will be void, but the recipients thereof will receive identical options for a pro-rata share of any shares available for issuance of awards under the 2021 Plan immediately after the shareholder meeting.